Subject Leader: Mrs Baldwin

-Year 9 will start the GCSE course, this is due to the nature and demands of the new course.
+Year 9 will start with exploring the theme of human rights and dignity providing some essential teachings before we move on to start the GCSE course.
+We start the GCSE early due to the nature and demands of the new course.
 Having the GCSE over three years will allow for us not only to cover the content that is required but spend time working on the necessary exam skills they will need.
 The outline of what we study is below.

 Key Stage 4

 At GCSE we study the Edexcel Religious Studies A course in which they will sit three exams.
 The first paper focuses on Catholic Christianity looking at key beliefs and practices as well as considering forms of expression including religious art and music.
 The second paper focuses on Islam and key beliefs and practices and then the third focuses on Philosophical or Ethical themes.
 Paper 1 is worth 50% of the whole GCSE and the other two count as 25% each and all are sat in the summer term of Year 11.
 Together they form the whole GCSE grade, and form a good foundation for A Level Philosophy and Ethics, which is offered in the Sixth Form.

 Spiritual Development is an opportunity for students to continue their social, spiritual and moral development.
 All students who come to St Wilfrid’s Sixth form take part and choose and particular strand to follow during that year.
 In the past strands have typically included the opportunity for social action and fundraising, course to explore moral and philosophical issues such as what happens after death.
 We have also re-established the SVP group within the Spiritual development programme giving many students to volunteer with our local community.